-This is a SIMPLE SEO guide you can use to optimise your website’s SEO in 2022.
+This is a simple SEO guide you can use to optimise your website for search engines in 2023.

 SEO is the process of improving your website AND your external marketing channels, so search engines will rank your website higher in their search results. i.e. This is the stuff you do to get Google to rank your page higher in their results.